 - Persons who reside in a public or private institution shall have as their lawful residence the county, city, village, and township in which the said institution is located.

-- Residency or attendance at a public or private institution such as an institution for mentally retarded persons or mentally ill persons does not disqualify a person for voting purposes.
+- Residency or attendance at a public or private institution such as an institution for [persons with intellectual disabilities] or mentally ill persons does not disqualify a person for voting purposes.
 The same qualifications as to age, residency, and citizenship apply to persons residing in or attending public and private institutions.

 The terms of this order shall be implemented by Defendant Brown no later than April 30, 1984.